 Methodist History: Mother African Zoar’s Legacy

-Pennsylvania congregation has cared for its community for 220 years, and passed on their spirit.
+Pennsylvania congregation has cared for its community for over 220 years, and passed on their spirit.
 'We birthed five other churches.”
 View

 Methodist History: Welcoming Women Immigrants

 Alma Mathews made her mission field Ellis Island.
 She and others offered a safety net for women traveling alone.
 View

 Tindley Temple: A Highlight of Methodist History

 Learn about a church named for a Methodist preacher who drew huge crowds in the '20s and was a founding father of Gospel music.
 View